 Get as much info on the properties you are looking at before visiting

 Remember they do not work for you (the vendor pays their fee) and they should not cost you money.

 Don’t get carried away.
-Having viewed lots of properties, some agents are very good at sitting potential purchasers down on a nice terrace with a sea view to enjoy the wine and evening sun and buttering them up.
+Having viewed lots of properties, some agents are very good at sitting potential purchasers down on a nice terrace with a sea view to enjoy the wine and evening sun, buttering them up before signing a contract.
 Buy sober and with a cool head.

 We are happy to recommend various local agents who we have working with over the years.

 Property Works can also help by providing a high-quality home finding service.

 Firstly, take advice from your lawyer/agent about how to make the offer.